 What is the most common mistake people make with this combination?

-The most common mistake is taking vitamin D on an empty stomach and assuming timing does not matter.
+Taking vitamin D on an empty stomach and assuming timing does not matter.
 Another frequent issue is forgetting that cod liver oil may already contain vitamin D, which can lead to accidental double-dosing.

 Key takeaways

-- Omega-3 and vitamin D are generally safe to take together.
+- Omega-3 and vitamin D are generally safe to take together — a low-severity synergy, not a harmful conflict.